FayssalSabri/FayssalSabri/README.md

 🔍 Driven by curiosity, shaped by data.

 ## About me
-I am Fayssal Sabri, a final-year dual degree student in Industrial Engineering and Data Science at ENSAM Meknès and Centrale Lyon.
-My passion lies at the intersection of engineering, data science, and artificial intelligence.
+I am Fayssal Sabri, a final-year dual degree student in Data Science and Artificial Intelligence, with complementary studies in Industrial Engineering, at ENSAM Meknès and Centrale Lyon.
+My passion lies at the intersection of AI, data science, and engineering.

-With a solid foundation in industrial engineering and comprehensive formal training in data science and AI, I’m equipped to tackle complex challenges through data-driven solutions.
+With a solid foundation in data science and AI, supported by industrial engineering, I am well-prepared to address complex challenges through data-driven solutions.

-Driven by curiosity and a broad vision, I’m eager to explore how AI can create impact across diverse fields.
-Looking forward, I am excited to contribute to innovative projects that harness AI to solve real-world problems and drive meaningful change.
+Driven by curiosity and a broad perspective, I am keen to explore how AI can generate impact across diverse fields.
+I look forward to contributing to innovative projects that apply AI to solve real-world problems and foster meaningful change.

 ## Skills & Technologies